 How to leave a gift in your Will

-We've produced some suggested wording (PDF) for your Will or Codicil to help you leave a legacy gift to the University.
-We also ask that within the wording, you include our Exempt Charity reference and address, which ensures that any sum left to the University is free of inheritance tax.
+We've produced some suggested wording (PDF) for your Will or Codicil to help you.
+We ask that you include our our Exempt Charity reference and address, as this ensures that any sum left to the University is free of inheritance tax.

 Our Exempt Charity reference is X15294 and the address is:

 Campaign and Alumni Relations Office, Ground Floor Pope Building, University of Nottingham, University Park, Nottingham, NG7 2RD

 Adding a gift to an existing Will

-If you have already made a Will, you can add a legacy to the University by adding a Codicil form (PDF) to an existing Will.
-Take a look at our suggested wording (PDF) to help you.
+If you already have a Will, you can still make a gift to the University by adding a Codicil form (PDF).
+Here is our suggested wording (PDF) to help you.

-Whenever you write or update your Will, we strongly recommend that you seek professional advice from a legal advisor before completing the process.
+Whenever you write or update your Will, we strongly recommend that you seek professional advice from a legal advisor.

 The gift of education

 Further information and support

 For more information about leaving a legacy to the University, please take a look at our new Legacy Brochure.
 You can either download our new legacy brochure, or fill in our online enquiry form to receive a copy by post.

-For many of us a gift in your Will to the University is a way of leaving our own special mark on its future, one that will make an impact on generations to come.
+A gift in your Will to the University is a way of leaving your own special mark on its future, one that will make an impact on generations to come.